murex/EventStormingJournal/_posts/2024-01-03-big-picture-event-storming-in-3-minutes.markdown

 ## Why would you want to run a Big Picture Event Storming

-We first discussed "_Why would you want to run a Big-Picture event storming?"_ We saw that **Event Storming is a middle path between Big Up-Front Design and 100% Emergent Design**.
+We first discussed [Why would you want to run a Big-Picture event storming?]({{site.url}}{{site.baseurl}}/big%20picture/why-would-you-want-to-run-a-big-picture-event-storming/) We saw that **Event Storming is a middle path between Big Up-Front Design and 100% Emergent Design**.
 When facing a software architecture challenge, evaluate the following affirmations:

 1. The architecture is not obvious
 2. The people have the skills to tackle the challenge